Crossbell-Box/crossbell-bridge-contracts/docs/interfaces/IMainchainGateway.md

 event DailyWithdrawalMaxQuotasUpdated(address[] tokens, uint256[] quotas)
 ```

-_Emitted when the daily quota thresholds are updated_
+_Emitted when the daily quota thresholds are updated._

 ### initialize